jaytimm/google-ngrams-and-r/README.md

 library(data.table)
 ```

-Here, we summarize **corpus token composition** by quarter-century for the most recent 200 years of text included in the corpus.
+Here, we summarize **corpus token composition** by quarter-century for the most recent 200 years of text included in the corpus, which will be our focus here.

 ``` r
 weights <- read.csv(